 Klemens (1990, 1993a) reported that daily activity in Massachusetts's populations varied considerably with the time of year, prevailing weather conditions, and the previous night's temperature.
 During periods of warm weather in late May and June, bog turtles usually emerged between 0800-0900 h and basked for several hours.
 However, during spring and autumn, or during periods of cool weather, turtles emerged in mid-morning and were found basking throughout the day; on windy days, bog turtles basked under the dead, dry vegetation atop tussocks.
-In southeastern New York, J. L. Behler (pers. comm.) found that bog turtles are primarily active between 0800-1700 h; however, following mild May-June nights, turtles were observed to leave their nocturnal retreats as early as 0600-0700 h to bask in the early morning sun, and in June, nesting females were active until 2000-2100 h.
+In southeastern New York, J. L. Behler (pers. comm.) found that bog turtles are primarily active between 0800-1700 h; however, following mild May-June nights, turtles were observed to leave their nocturnal retreats as early as 0600-0700 h.
 Basking behavior was affected by weather conditions.
-Sluggish, early season basking turtles were often partially hidden under dry vegetation, and during warm summer days, individuals were most frequently observed basking half-buried in a self-made depression on a shallow, flooded mud flat, with only a small portion of their carapace breaking the water's surface.
+Sluggish, early season basking turtles were usually found well-exposed on the side or top of a tussock.
+On cooler, windy days, basking turtles were often partially hidden under dry vegetation, and during warm summer days, individuals were most frequently observed basking half-buried in a self-made depression on a shallow, flooded mud flat, with only a small portion of their carapace breaking the water's surface.